This is from Amy, a stationery designer:

 But first, let’s agree on some things.

-I won’t tell you to observe your breath or recommend chamomile tea.
+I won’t tell you to observe your breath or drink chamomile tea.
 I won’t advise you to “power through.”
 And I won’t give you a few quick tips on positive thinking and act like the problem’s solved.

 You’re a smart cookie.
 Like, scary smart.

-If that stuff was going to help, I think you’d have done it by now, right?
+If that stuff was going to help, I think you’d have done it by now.

 Now let’s talk about your side of the bargain.

 For the next five minutes, let’s pretend this isn’t your fault.

 Because that’s what you’re thinking, isn’t it?

-If only you were more organised, didn’t stay up so late watching Outlander, or did an hour of yoga every morning like you promised back in January, you wouldn’t be in this mess.
+If only you were more organised, didn’t stay up so late watching Outlander, or did an hour of yoga every morning like you promised yourself back in January, you wouldn’t be in this mess.

 We’re going to shelve that stuff for a little while, okay?